apache/forrest/etc/cocoon_upgrade/README.txt

 4. cd $FORREST_HOME/etc/cocoon_upgrade

 Steps 5 and 6 can be done with "./build.sh 1" it will create an ant property file, so you do not need to edit the build.xml.

-5. edit build.xml and modify new revision ant build-cocoon
+5. Edit build.xml and modify new revision
+(FIXME: we don't need svn.revision anymore, so probably don't need ./build.sh either) Then build cocoon:

+   ant build-cocoon

 6. cd $FORREST_HOME/lib

+(FIXME: we don't need this 7a anymore.)
 7a.
 For each cocoon-{name}-{cocoon.version}-{cocoon.revision}.jar

 svn mv cocoon-{name}-{cocoon.version}-{cocoon.OLDrevision}.jar